 Set on the far western edge of Great Britain, Cornwall is an ancient Celtic haven filled with legends of pirates and smugglers and surrounded by the sea.
 We’ve chosen the most spectacular sections of the Cornish Coastal Path for our adventure, with overnights in some of Cornwall’s loveliest coastal villages, including Fowey and St. Ives.
 Many of our hikes start right from our hotel’s front door!
 We’ll hike along towering cliffs and golden beaches, explore fascinating sites including Tintagel, legendary home of King Arthur, pass trailside Neolithic stone circles, and enjoy talks with local historians.
 We’ll take full advantage of the flourishing local dining scene, including a feast at Jamie Oliver’s innovative “Fifteen” restaurant—signature dishes with a Cornish twist!

 Padstow / Port Isaac

-From the little fishing port of Padstow, our hikes lead to the ruins of Tintagel Castle, forever linked with King Arthur, and to tiny St. Enodoc, a 15th century church nestled in the sand dunes.
-We’ll walk the sands of Constantine Bay past the isolated lighthouse at Trevose Head, and explore the whitewashed “higgledy piggledy” cottages of Port Isaac, a fishing village since the 14th century.
+From the little fishing port of Padstow, our hikes lead to the ruins of Tintagel Castle, forever linked with King Arthur, and we’ll walk the sands of Constantine Bay past the isolated lighthouse at Trevose Head.
+We also explore the whitewashed “higgledy piggledy” cottages of Port Isaac, a fishing village since the 14th century.
 One of our dinners will be at St. Petroc’s Bistro, the acclaimed seafood restaurant of chef Rick Stein.

 Porthcothan / Land’s End / Lamorna Cove / St. Ives

 At the horseshoe-shaped bay of Porthcothan, we walk on high sea cliffs to the spectacular volcanic rock stacks called the Bedruthan Steps, and past rugged coves to famed Land’s End, the westernmost point in England.
 In the sheltered south Cornish coast, our trails lead from the “Merry Maidens,” a Neolithic stone circle more than 4,000 years old, to Lamorna Cove.
 Our base is in St. Ives, haunt of artists for generations.